-i This symbol indicates important information and tips which you should bear in mind, in particular the section Security-relevant actions .
-This symbol and the word CAUTION! precede warning information, which in interests of system and operating security you should always observe this information. &gt; The action which you must perform is indicated by this symbol. italics Texts from the SE Manager monospace System inputs and outputs monospace semibold Statements which are entered via the keyboard are displayed in this font. <abc></abc> Variables which are replaced by values.
+i This symbol indicates important information and tips which you should bear in mind, in particular the section Security-relevant actions . !
+This symbol and the word CAUTION! precede warning information, which in interests of system and operating security you should always observe this information.
+The action which you must perform is indicated by this symbol. italics Texts from the SE Manager monospace System inputs and outputs <abc></abc> Variables which are replaced by values.
 Key symbols Keys are displayed as they appear on the keyboard.
 When uppercase letters need to be entered, the Shift key is specified, e.g. SHIFT - A for A. If two keys need to be pressed at the same time, this is indicated by a hyphen between the key symbols. [number] The titles of related publications in the text are abbreviated.
 The complete title of each publication which is referred to by a number is listed in the Related Publications chapter after the associated number.